ricardogr07/PurkinjeUV/CONTRIBUTING.md

 # Contributing to PurkinjeUV

-Thank you for your interest in contributing to PurkinjeUV!
+Thank you for your interest in contributing to purkinje-uv!

 ## Code of Conduct